vloschiavo/powerwall2/README.md

 **Please help me update this: Pull requests are welcome!**

 This is a list of api URLs and some random thoughts I've been able to pull together from the interwebs and other functions we've been able to reverse engineer from the local gateway.
-This is not the [ Tesla Owner API] which you can find here: (https://tesla-api.timdorr.com) with a Phython library that works nicely to control a Powerwall 2 here: (https://github.com/mlowijs/tesla_api), which is actively being developed here: (https://github.com/swm11/tesla_api).
+This is not the [ Tesla Owner API] which you can find here: (https://tesla-api.timdorr.com) with a Python library that works nicely to control a Powerwall 2 here: (https://github.com/mlowijs/tesla_api), which is actively being developed here: (https://github.com/swm11/tesla_api).

-An python implementation of the local API can be found [here](https://github.com/jrester/tesla_powerwall).
+A python implementation of the local API can be found [here](https://github.com/jrester/tesla_powerwall).

 A note about HTTPS and SSL Certificates
 ---